Skip to content

 110. Progress towards commitment on water use intensity?

-The company reports its water usage data for 2021 as 149,798 tons and 2022 as 166,760 tons.
-The figures are not reported as intensity and are also not improving from the previous year.
+The company reports an increase in water usage from 2022 (166,760 tons) to 2023 (865,550 tons).
+However, the figures are not reported as intensity and do not show improvement from the previous year.

 • N